syncfusion/blazor-docs/src/charts/sparkline/sparkline-dimensions.md

 ## Size for Container

-The size of the Sparkline to be determined based on the container size, and the size can be changed inline or via CSS as shown below.
+The size of the Sparkline is determined based on the container size, and the size can be changed inline or via CSS as shown in the following.

 ```csharp
 @using Syncfusion.Blazor.Charts